 - The rashes from steroids appear red and with small bumps on different parts of the body.

-- It might take weeks for the rashes to appear after steroid usage.
+- It takes days and sometimes weeks for the rashes to appear after steroid usage.

 Do Steroids Cause Rashes?

 Yes, steroids can cause rashes, and they are a very common side effect.
-In fact, scientific studies have shown that some form of skin rash is the second most reported side effect of many different steroids [1].
+In fact, scientific studies published in the National Library of Science (NLM) have shown that some form of skin rash is the second most reported side effect of many different steroids [1].

 What Does a Steroid Rash Look Like?

-A steroid rash will typically look like reddening of the skin with the possibility of small bumps developing.
+A steroid rash will typically look like reddening of the skin with small bumps developing in some cases.

-This can happen immediately or after a few weeks, and it’s important to look carefully for such signs [4].
+This can happen immediately or after a few weeks as per DermNet [4].

-Other studies have also found that predominantly topical steroids are the cause of rashes, and one in particular compared it to rosacea-like dermatitis [5].
+Studies published in the National Library of Medicine show that topical steroids are the predominant cause of rashes, and one in particular compared it to rosacea-like dermatitis [5].

 What you would need to look out for is any combination of papules, pustules, and even inflamed blood vessels.